Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 ✔️ The Coffee Region

-The Coffee Region is one of the safest and most beautiful areas in all Colombia and consists of towns like Pereira, Salento, Filandia, Manizales, Armenia, and Santa Rosa de Cabal.
+The Coffee Region is one of the safest and most beautiful areas in all of Colombia and consists of towns like Pereira, Salento, Filandia, Manizales, Armenia, and Santa Rosa de Cabal.

 I might be a little biased because I lived here, but it is one of the best places to visit in the country.